ldallen/vertx-nubes/docs/WebSockets.md

 ```

-This basic Service implementation will listen on the EventBus at the address "chat.to.server", and will publish the message "message received from the server!" when a message is received.
+This basic Service implementation will listen on the EventBus at the address `chat.to.server`, and will publish the message `message received from the server!` when a message is received.

-You can set as much @Consumer addresses as you want in the same Service, which can be very useful sometimes (think of the database example).
+You can set as much `@Consumer` addresses as you want in the same Service, which can be very useful sometimes (think of the database example).

-This is basically all you need to know about services and **@Consumer** annotation, go write our own now :)
+This is basically all you need to know about services and`@Consumer` annotation, go write our own now :)

 ### The client side

 This is exactly the same client you would create for a Vertx-Web application.

-First, you need to import the "sockjs.min.js" and "vertxbus.js" files to your html page.
+First, you need to import the `sockjs.min.js` and `vertxbus.js` files to your html page.
 Then you just have to create an EventBus instance, and you can register/send/publish to the chosen addresses on the bus.
 Here is a small example :